Jo Ann Davis Records

 Before she became a Congresswoman, she owned real estate businesses and represented York County in the Virginia House of Delegates in 1997.

-The files are divided into Co-sign and Dear Colleague Letters and Co-sponsored Legislation, Congressional Sessions, Legislative Matters, Publicity, Constituents and Office Files.
+The files are arranged into the following series: Co-sign and Dear Colleague Letters and Co-sponsored Legislation, Congressional Sessions, Legislative Matters, Publicity, Constituents and Office Files.
 Most files are in chronological order, though there are exceptions.